DevArman7/Aman-demo/README.md

-# Aman-demo
+# Java_Fundamentals
-This is my first repo and it has my Core and Advance Java Projects
+This repository contains my Java learning journey, including core and advance Java.
+It is designed for practice,reference and showcasing my coding skills in Java.
 <br>
 Author - Sk.Arman Aman